j-stach/ezcfg/README.md

 description=This is an example config file. some_value=42
 ```
-7. In addition, the path to the configuration file is easily accessible:
+7. In addition, the path to the configuration file is easily accessible.
 ```rust
 let path = MyConfig::PATH;
 assert_eq!(path, "~/.path/to.cfg");